 Four Roles and Outcomes of a Highly Effective Team Coach

-If you’ve ever been on a corporate retreat involving scary “trust falls” that left you considering your colleagues in a less-than-trustful light, I have good news: there are better ways to become a productive team!
-Team coaching is a form of evidence-based organizational work, NOT vague “team building.”
+If you’ve ever been on a corporate retreat involving scary “trust falls” that left you considering your colleagues in a less-than-trustful light, I have good news: There are better ways to become a productive team.

-We all want to work on, or lead, a team that operates like a team should (and if you want a building block, having a Team Innovation Workshop is a great first step!) but if your team is suffering from an absence of trust, fear of conflict, lack of commitment, avoidance of accountability, and/or inattention to results then team coaching could be a solution you are looking for.
+We all want to work on, or lead, a team that operates like a team should (and if you want a building block, having a Team Innovation Workshop is a great first step!), but if your team is suffering from an absence of trust, fear of conflict, lack of commitment, avoidance of accountability, and/or inattention to results, then team coaching could be a solution for you.

 Team coordination is the foundation of a successful team.
-The team must clarify their roles, performance tasks, and how they interact.
-The team needs to define what it high performance will look like, including tasks and structure.
+The team must clarify its roles, performance tasks and how it interacts.
+The team needs to define what high performance will look like, including tasks and structure.

-Team learning and team cohesion are the next steps and a good coach can be an essential part of these two pieces because cohesion means working through conflict negotiation, problematic group dynamics, and confusing organizational hierarchies.
-A strong coach can help a team navigate this in order to become that high performing team they envision and need.
+Team learning and team cohesion are the next steps and a good coach can be an essential part of these two pieces because cohesion means working through conflict negotiation, problematic group dynamics and confusing organizational hierarchies.
+A strong coach can help a team navigate this in order to become that high performing team it envisions and needs.

-The final step is transitioning a team to a place where they operate as high performers who know their roles, can recognize their achievements and can synthesize what they have learned through the process.
+The final step is transitioning a team to a place where its members operate as high performers who know their roles, can recognize their achievements and can synthesize what they have learned through the process.

-When I see teams operating at low efficiency and low performance I see the opportunity for a team of high performers who work together, hold each other accountable, and achieve the results they need to.
+When I see teams operating at low efficiency and low performance, I see the opportunity for a team of high performers who work together, hold each other accountable and achieve intended results.

 A facilitator or team builder might have a portion of these roles or results in mind, but for maximum effectiveness team coaches shape and shift their roles for specific outcomes.